 - In a large skillet over medium-high, heat olive oil.
 When oil is hot, place chicken pieces in the pan and cook 3-4 on each side until golden brown and cooked through.
 Transfer chicken to a plate and cover with foil.
 (Note: cooking time for the chicken breasts will depend on the thickness of your chicken pieces.
 Ensure the internal temperature is at least 165˚F).

 - Make the white wine pan sauce: Over medium heat in the same skillet, melt butter.
 Add garlic and cook for one minute, stirring so garlic doesn't burn.
 Add flour and cook 1 minute more, stirring as it cooks.

-- Add wine, chicken stock and thyme and cook 3-4 minutes until slightly thickened.
+- Add wine, chicken stock, chicken bullion, and thyme and cook 3-4 minutes until slightly thickened.
 Make sure to scrape up all of the delicious brown bits from the bottom of the pan.
 Taste, and season with salt only if needed.